Trump says date, place set for North Korea summit

-WASHINGTON (Reuters) - President Donald Trump on Friday said the date and location have been set for a meeting with North Korean leader Kim Jong Un, building suspense for the unprecedented talks and hinting at progress in freeing three Americans held in North Korea.
+WASHINGTON (Reuters) - President Donald Trump on Friday said the date and location have been set for a meeting with North Korean leader Kim Jong Un, building suspense for the unprecedented talks, as South Korea said it would oppose a withdrawal of U.S. troops from the area.

 The White House has said the first meeting between sitting U.S. and North Korean leaders could take place in the coming weeks.
-Trump is expected to push for North Korea to give up its nuclear weapons.
+Trump is to push North Korea to give up its nuclear weapons.

-The demilitarized zone, or DMZ, between North and South Korea and Singapore are among the top choices being considered for the summit.
+The demilitarized zone, or DMZ, between North and South Korea, and Singapore are among the top choices being considered for the summit.
 Trump this week expressed a preference for the DMZ but also said Singapore was possible.

 The Peace House at the DMZ was the venue for a meeting last month between Kim and South Korean President Moon Jae-in.

+The White House announced that Trump will host South Korean President Moon Jae-in at the White House on May 22, in talks aimed at demonstrating allied unity before the Trump-Kim summit.

-Trump’s national security adviser, John Bolton, was to discuss the summit with his South Korean counterpart, Chung Eui-yong, at the White House on Friday, officials said.
+The Moon visit was announced after Trump’s national security adviser, John Bolton, met with his South Korean counterpart, Chung Eui-yong, at the White House on Friday.

+Chung told reporters afterward that it was “unacceptable that the issue of the U.S. Forces Korea keeps being raised.”

+The New York Times said Trump had asked the Pentagon for troop withdrawal options, although Trump said it was not true and Bolton called the report “utter nonsense.”

+“Now, I have to tell you, at some point into the future, I would like to save the money,” Trump told reporters.
+“But troops are not on the table.”

-Trump, a former reality TV star who likes to build suspense about upcoming presidential news, did not give a date or location for the talks and White House officials did not immediately provide further clarity.
+Trump, a former reality TV star who likes to build suspense about upcoming presidential news, did not give a date or location for the North Korea summit and White House officials did not immediately provide further clarity.

+He told the National Rifle Association’s annual convention in Dallas that he had toned down his rhetoric in anticipation of the talks after labeling Kim “Little Rocket Man” last year and threatening him with “fire and fury.”

+“I won’t use the rhetoric now,” he said.
+“Now I’m trying to calm it down a little bit.”

 The U.S. government is looking into reports that three Americans arrested in recent years in North Korea had recently been relocated from a labor camp to a hotel near Pyongyang, as expectations grow that they will be released before the summit.